alphagov/notifications-python-client/README.md

 ### `reference`

 This is the `reference` you gave at the time of sending the notification.
 The `reference` can be a unique identifier for the notification or an identifier for a batch of notifications.

 You can omit this argument to ignore the filter.

+### `olderThanId`

+You can get the notifications older than a given Notification.notificationId.

+You can omit this argument to ignore the filter.